 We all know that people from different cultural backgrounds eat different types of food but that’s not all.
 In a lot of cases, certain dishes become symbols of their native country.
 For example, people always associate pizza with Italy, doner with Turkey, ramen noodles with Japan, butter chicken with India, etc. Even people who never visited these countries know that and local food plays an increasingly important role when it comes to choosing your holiday destination.
 However, as mentioned above, food tourism isn’t just about what we eat.
 It’s also about how we eat, where, with whom, and why.

 How Food tourism helps in promoting a destination?

 Food-related posts on social media is one of the most engaging and trendy categories on the internet.
 A lot of national tourist boards, tour operators, and hotels acknowledge this and use this in their content strategies.
-That’s why we see more websites like Square Meal where you can find lots of different party venues, meeting venues, eateries, and even wedding venues and more social media pages that focus on only-local, authentic experiences and tourists seem to love these because it helps them plan their trip more thoroughly and to…
+That’s why we see more websites where you can find lots of different party venues, meeting venues, and eateries, that focus on only-local, authentic experiences, and tourists seem to love these because it helps them plan their trip more thoroughly and to…